WZhaoKe/aegpwb/ReadMe.md

 * Models for the absorption in cavity walls;

-* Detemination of polarisabilities and average transmission cross-sections of apertures;
+* Determination of polarisabilities and average transmission cross-sections of apertures;

 * Models for absorption in metal, dielectric and arbitrary laminated surfaces;